WA Aviation College upgrades Certificate IV in Aviation to the new AVI50215 Diploma of Aviation (Aeroplane)

 The minimum age to commence training on the full time program is 17.
 Applicants are also required to hold a current CASA Class One Medical Certificate.
 Adequate performance in both spoken and written English (for non residents of Australia IELTS Level 6) is essential, along with adequate performance in maths.

-The Diploma in Aviation is estimated at $76,730AUD for full time students (as of July 2019).
+The Diploma in Aviation is estimated at $77,025AUD for full time students (as of September 2019).
 Repayments are spread across the duration of the course in accordance with the projected theory and flying schedule for the month.
 There are ancillary costs that will vary depending on student wants.
 Guidance in regards to appropriate ancillary costs can be given by our Student Liaison team.

 The WA Aviation College runs three intakes each year for the Diploma in Aviation (Commercial Aeroplane Pilot Licence).
 To see upcoming intakes, visit course dates.